Autoclave Sterilization Process Guide

 An Autoclave Chamber is a Pressure Vessel

 An autoclave chamber sterilizes medical or laboratory instruments by heating them above boiling point.
 Most clinics have tabletop autoclaves, similar in size to microwave ovens.
 Hospitals use large autoclaves, also called horizontal autoclaves.
-They’re usually located in the the Central Sterile Services Department CSSD) and can process numerous surgical instruments in a single sterilization cycle, meeting the ongoing demand for sterile equipment in operating rooms and emergency wards.
+They’re usually located in the Central Sterile Services Department CSSD) and can process numerous surgical instruments in a single sterilization cycle, meeting the ongoing demand for sterile equipment in operating rooms and emergency wards.

 Generating Steam and Steam Quality